-Terra Nova (Fox – 2011): Imagine the world has gotten too toxic for people to live on it anymore and there’s a chance for you and your family to escape certain doom.
-The catch is the trip one way, and it takes you so far back into the past its the age of the dinosaurs.
+Terra Nova (Fox – 2011): Imagine the world has gotten too toxic for people to live on it anymore, and there’s a chance for you and your family to escape certain doom.
+The catch is the trip is one way, and it takes you so far back into the past it’s the age of the dinosaurs.
 That’s the premise of Terra Nova.
-It’s an adventure of a lifetime, and it’s a harsh and dangerous environment, but at least you get to live, and your chances of survival are better than the corrupted world of the future.
+It’s an adventure of a lifetime, and it’s a harsh and dangerous environment, but at least you get to live, and your chances of survival are better than the toxic world of the future.
 Terra Nova is another show that appeared on the infamous Fox network that a lot of fans thought got canceled prematurely.
 It had gained some popularity before getting axed, and there was an outcry from people that liked the show.

 The series made no pretense at being grim and gritty; it was pretty much family fare with decent CGI effects for TV.
 It followed one family, in particular, the Shannons.
-The show featured long-time genre regular Stephen Lang as the tough, no-nonsense leader of the colony where the resettled humans tried to create a new life.
+The show featured long-time regular Stephen Lang as the tough, no-nonsense leader of the colony where the resettled humans tried to create a new life.
 It wasn’t a bad series.
-It started getting more interesting right at the end just before it got canceled.
+It started getting more interesting right at the end, just before it got canceled.

 Firefly (Fox – 2002): Joss Whedon’s Firefly is a series that has acquired legendary status and for a good reason.
 It was a damn good series.
 Everyone knows the story of the Serenity’s crew.
-Firefly is a reminder that every once in awhile the ingredients for a near perfect production come together in the same place at the same time and we get a minor miracle like this.
+Firefly is a reminder that every once in a while, the ingredients for a near-perfect production come together in the same place at the same time, and we get a minor miracle like this.
 It’s hard to understand how the people at Fox couldn’t see what had just fallen into their laps and canceled a series as good as this.
 It’s a case of being extraordinarily obtuse.

-Beyond the blend of usual stuff, the show had a message about life in general.
+Beyond the blend of the usual stuff, the show had a message about life in general.
 The crew of the Serenity was on a mission inspired by Mal.
 They had each other and an attitude and determination designed to stick it to the man.
 The phrase ‘I plan to misbehave’ will forever be the call of those treated unjustly in life with the will to do something about it.